Alex Higgins: Personal life

 Remembered for his turbulent lifestyle, Higgins was a heavy smoker, struggled with drinking and gambling, and admitted to using cocaine and marijuana.
 He had tempestuous relationships with women—his two marriages both ended in divorce, and he had widely publicised altercations with other girlfriends.
 He was known as an unpredictable, difficult, and volatile character.

-At the time of his 1972 triumph at the World Championship, Higgins revealed that he had no permanent address and had recently been living in a row of condemned houses in Blackburn that were awaiting demolition.
+At the time of his 1972 victory at the World Championship, Higgins revealed that he had no permanent address and had recently been living in a row of condemned houses in Blackburn that were awaiting demolition.
 In the space of one week, he had drifted between five different houses on the same street, moving on to the next one each time his current dwelling was demolished.

 He was twice married and had four children from three different relationships.
 He met Joyce Fox in 1971, and they had a son, Chris, in 1975.
 They separated six months later; in 2001, Fox told her son that Higgins was his father, and they reconnected in 2003.
 In April 1975, Higgins married Australian Cara Hasler in Sydney.
 They had a daughter, Christel, and their divorce was finalised in 1979.
 He married Lynn Avison in Wilmslow, Cheshire, in January 1980.
 Their daughter, Lauren, was born in 1980, followed by son Jordan in 1983.
 Higgins split from Lynn in 1985, and they divorced.
 That same year, he began a relationship with Siobhan Kidd, which ended in 1989 after he allegedly hit her with a hairdryer.
 In 1990, he began a relationship with former call girl Holly Haise (a pseudonym of Laura Croucher, her real name).
 They split in August 1997 after Croucher stabbed Higgins three times during a domestic argument.

 Higgins had a long and enduring friendship with actor Oliver Reed, who appeared as a guest on This Is Your Life when Higgins was the subject in 1981.
-Higgins met Marianne Faithfull during the 1980s and renewed his acquaintance with her in 1992, when they reportedly spent the night together in a Dublin hotel.
+Higgins met Marianne Faithfull during the 1980s and renewed his acquaintance with her in 1992.

 Higgins helped a young boy from Manchester, a fan of his who had been in a coma for two months, after his parents had written to him.
 He recorded messages on tape and sent them to the boy with his best wishes in 1983.
 He later visited the boy in hospital and played a snooker match that he had promised to have with him when he recovered.

 In 1996, Higgins was convicted of assaulting a 14-year-old boy and was given a conditional discharge.
 He later described the case as "a farce which should not have been brought to court".
 During his lifetime, Higgins was arrested 17 times.